drbergman/PhysiPKPD/README.md

 You can specify which substrates you want to include PK dynamics.
 You can do the same for PD dynamics.
 These lists need not have *any* relationships.
-The parameters in the following table are those PhysiPKPD will use to look through all the other `user_parameters` and `custom_data` to implement the PKPD dynamics.
+The parameters in the following table are those PhysiPKPD will use to define which substrates follow PK and PD dynamics.
 Add them to `user_parameters`.
 Omitting `PKPD_pk_substrate_names` will result in no PK dynamics and similarly for the PD dynamics.
+PhysiPKPD will use the comma-separated values in these parameters to search for the relevant PK/PD parameter names.

 | Parameter | Description |
 |:--|---|